andrew-kemp/squid_allow_app/README.md

 The installer will:

 - Install all required services and dependencies (including Squid)
-- Set up the Squid Allow App web interface
+- Set up the Squid PAW Manager web interface
 - Configure Squid for PAW access management
 - Create and enable the necessary system services